junxit/us-congress-bills-117/metadata.md

 - 2021-04-20 — Passed/agreed to in House: Pursuant to section 6 of H. Res.
 330, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 367; H.R.
 370; H.R.
 396; H.R.
 397, as amended; H.R.
 408; H.R.
 490; H.R.
 965, as amended; H.R.
 1251, as amended; H.R.
 1395; H.R.
 1491; H.R.
 1528; H.R.
 1532; H.R.
 1565; H.R.
 1602; and H.R.
 2523, as amended; and the following resolution was agreed to under suspension of the rules: H. Res.
 124, as amended.(consideration: CR H1979-1994; text: CR H1990-1992)
 - 2021-04-20 — Pursuant to section 6 of H. Res.
 330, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 367; H.R.
 370; H.R.
 396; H.R.
 397, as amended; H.R.
 408; H.R.
 490; H.R.
 965, as amended; H.R.
 1251, as amended; H.R.
 1395; H.R.
 1491; H.R.
 1528; H.R.
 1532; H.R.
 1565; H.R.
 1602; and H.R.
 2523, as amended; and the following resolution was agreed to under suspension of the rules: H. Res.
 124, as amended. (consideration: CR H1979-1994; text: CR H1990-1992)
 - 2021-04-20 — Pursuant to the provisions of H. Res.
 330, proceedings on H.R.
 2523 are considered vacated.
+- 2021-04-22 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.